 2. Leaving the city I called home for 26 years was another major factor.
 I loved everything about Miami, even when I cursed it.
 But the cost of living there made it impossible to make significant financial strides on an average salary.
 So we rented a U-Haul and drove off into the swamp.

 3. I always imagined myself a renter, and I loved the freedom of moving whenever I pleased.
-But we did the math and renting lost.
-So we bought a house—a truly affordable house we knew we could grow to love.
-It was clear from the get-go the house needed work, but we took our time with repairs and tackled what we could.
+But we did the math and based on our particular circumstances and location, buying won.
+So we bought a casita—a truly affordable house we knew we could grow to love.
+It was clear from the get-go the place needed work, but we took our time with repairs and tackled what we could.
 With a significantly lower cost of living, I maximized my loan payments and made even bigger strides toward reducing my debt.